Geethen/gee4ec/content/post/practical-7.md

  **Area statistics**

- you may be interested in calculating the proportion of forest at different levels of conservation management.
+You may be interested in calculating the proportion of forest at different levels of conservation management.
 The next section looks at how this can be achieved.
-The abiity to compute area for regions is heavily reliant on reduce functions.
+The ability to compute areas for regions is heavily reliant on reduce functions.

 ```js
 //Total forest area (combined for 2000 and 2005)